Federal Direct Loans

 |Third and Beyond (each year)||$7,500 – no more than $5,500 of this amount may be in subsidized loans||$12,500 – no more than $5,500 of this amount may be in subsidized loans|

-*If the parent borrower is denied a Direct Parent PLUS loan, the dependent student may be eligible for an additional Direct Unsubsidized Loan.
-However, if the parent borrower is later approved for the Direct PLUS loan, or another parent borrower is later approved, the dependent student will no longer be eligible for the additional Direct Unsubsidized Loan.
+*If the parent borrower is denied a Direct Parent PLUS loan, the dependent student may become eligible for an additional Direct Unsubsidized Loan.
+However, approval of the Direct PLUS loan for the parent borrower later or for another parent borrower at a later time will result in the dependent student losing eligibility for the additional Direct Unsubsidized Loan.

 Direct Subsidized/Unsubsidized Loan Proration:

 All undergraduate annual loan amounts are subject to prorate.
 If an undergraduate student’s program is one academic year or longer but their remaining study period is shorter, the financial aid office must prorate the student’s annual maximum loan amount.

 Time Limits for Direct Subsidized Loan:

 Students borrowing a Direct Subsidized Loan are subject to a time limitation not to exceed 150 percent of the length of the borrower’s educational program.
 Upon reaching the maximum eligibility period, you can still receive Direct Unsubsidized Loans as long as you have not reached your aggregate loan limits.

 Your maximum eligibility period can change if you change to a program that has a different length.
 Direct Subsidized Loans borrowed for a previous program will count toward your current program limit.